triggermesh/docs/docs/targets/tekton.md

 ---
 **NOTE:**
 TaskRun and PipelineRun objects nor their associated pods are deleted after execution.
-It is up to the user do perform the clean-up.
+It is up to the user to perform the clean-up.

 ---